JackieMarie/project-2_culbreath-jackie/README.md

 ##### Custom JavaScript
 - Used the JS Modal developed in class as my custom JavaScript.
 The modal was used for my `Sign In` link in my navigation on all pages.
-- Used the disable button JavaScript developed during class to disable the submit button on my Contact page.
+- Used the disable button JavaScript developed during class to disable the submit button on my Contact page and Sign In modal.
 I also incorporated the code Brittany shared during her presentation for changing the submit button back to disabled if you hit the reset button.

 ##### Plugin 1
 - [Backstretch](http://www.jquery-backstretch.com/): Used this plugin for the background image of my entire Contact page.
 I also used it on images in a `.landing` section of both my Home and About pages.